 No list would be complete without this one.
-The rose is the flower of romance, love, passion and perfection, and it has been since ancient times.
+The rose is the flower of romance, love, passion, and perfection, and it has been since ancient times.
 Its name derives from the Latin word rosa, which means red, but this can be misleading because roses come in so very many different colors.
-Here's the breakdown on what they all mean:
+Here's the breakdown of what they all mean:

 - Burgundy: Beauty within

 - Peach: Desire, gratitude, appreciation, admiration, sympathy, modesty

 - Light pink: Grace, gladness, joy, perfect happiness, belief, gratitude, admiration, gentility

 - Red: Love, passion, respect, courage, I love you, beauty, pure and lovely, prosperity